7 Secrets to Boosting Your Apartment Lease Renewals

 Installing comment card collection centers near your mail room and/or smart lockers also serve as great ways to understand tenant sentiment.
 We also recommend providing easy-to-find links on your home page, and of course, social media.
 The golden rule here is “social listening.”
 Whether it’s on Instagram, Facebook, or Twitter, it’s important for ideas and complaints never to fall on deaf ears.

 3. Make Customer Service and the Tenant Experience a Top Priority

 Receiving feedback is critical, but you must also make the duration of the tenant’s lease an exceptional experience.
 Although office occupancy rates vary significantly from state to state, most employees are now hybrid workers: still working at home and sometimes at the office.
 Offering a co-working office space, community wi-fi, and outdoor spaces can give a tenant an extra reason to feel satisfied with their rental experience.

-Further, even if you already know how to market your build-to-rent property, you’ll still want to make sure that your apartment marketing includes technology that makes life easy for residents.
+Further, even if you already know how to market your apartment complex, you’ll still want to make sure that your apartment marketing includes technology that makes life easy for residents.
 Maintenance requests, the lease extension or lease renewal process, gym reservations, and pool times should all be conducted via apps or websites.

 4. Reward Loyalty

 Resident retention rates are returning to normal and matching statistics similar to 2018, 2019, and 2020.
-For leases that expired in the first quarter of 2021, 53.7% of households renewed, according to new data from RealPage.
-Also of note is that some landlords are considering or returning a good tenant’s security deposits, even in instalments, to boost resident retention.
+For leases that expired in the first quarter of 2021, 53.7% of households renewed, according to new data from RealPage2.
+Also of note is that some landlords are considering or returning a good tenant’s security deposits, even in installments, to boost resident retention.

 5. Offer a Flexible Renewal Term